S.P. Diaz, L. Kovalev, A. Vogel, S. Wehrli, D. Zacharia

 1. Demonstrate facility with the techniques of single and multivariable Calculus and Linear Algebra

 3. Make symbolic calculations by hand and numerical calculations using MATLAB (or other appropriate software)

 4. Reproduce essential assumptions, definitions, examples, and statements of important theorems

-6. Solve problems using advanced undergraduate methods from each of the core areas of pure mathematics: Algebra, Analysis, and Probability
+6. Solve problems using advanced undergraduate methods from one of the following areas: differential and linear equations, analysis, probability and statistics

 Preliminary and Extra-disciplinary Requirements

 Preliminary and extra-disciplinary requirements for both B.A and B.S. degrees